aswamina/ng-bookstore-sample/README.md

 - Click on the Author tab to view the author
 - Click on the Reviews tab to see the reviews for the book.
 You can also submit a review for the book here
 - Invalid email addresses are validated with Red colored background

+#Tests
+I have not created any tests yet, will do some karma tests shortly